Gunshots Ring Out As Gang Crisis Brings Haiti To 'Standstill'

-(MENAFN- Gulf Times) Sporadic gunfire rang out in Port-au-Prince on Friday night, an AFP correspondent there heard, as residents desperately sought shelter amid the recent explosion of gang violence in the Haitian capital.
+Port-au-Prince: Sporadic gunfire rang out in Port-au-Prince Friday night, an AFP correspondent there heard, as residents desperately sought shelter amid the recent explosion of gang violence in the Haitian capital.

-Humanitarian conditions continued to deteriorate, and aid groups and non-governmental organisations (NGOs) have warned of a shortage of medical resources and food supplies after armed groups unleashed widespread chaos on the long-troubled Caribbean nation last week.
+Humanitarian conditions continued to deteriorate, and aid groups and NGOs have warned of a shortage of medical resources and food supplies after armed groups unleashed widespread chaos on the long-troubled Caribbean nation last week.

-Fearful residents scrambled to take shelter, with witnesses telling AFP that they had seen clashes“between police officers and bandits” as gangs apparently tried to commandeer police stations in the city centre.
+Fearful residents scrambled to take shelter, with witnesses telling AFP they had seen clashes "between police officers and bandits" as gangs apparently tried to commandeer police stations in the city center.

 Criminal groups, which already control much of Port-au-Prince as well as roads leading to the rest of the country, have attacked key infrastructure in recent days, including two prisons, allowing the majority of their 3,800 inmates to escape.